 Most people assume that because they have pain in the saddle area, they need a new saddle.
 Many experienced cyclists have been through a lot of saddles and have built a kind of religion around what works for them.
 Be careful.
 It's easy to fall into a correlation without causation hole of never-ending saddle purchases.
 Just because a particular saddle worked at a particular time does not necessarily mean that it is the only saddle that will ever work.
 By the same token when you have pain in your saddle area that doesn't always mean the saddle is the issue.

 Kevin Schmidt, the owner of Pedal PT, and an expert in bike fit has three primary considerations for saddle fitment.
-Most important when you purchase a saddle is width.
+The most important attribute when purchasing a saddle is the width.
 You can't change the width of a saddle after the fact so make sure you have an understanding of the width of your sit bones and choose a saddle to match.
 Once you've got the saddle, make sure it's level.
 That doesn't always mean level with a bubble level.
 Instead, it means level in a way that keeps you feeling stable and not sliding forward or backwards when pedalling.

 Another point of considerable discussion in the saddle world is flat vs waved.
 Most brands have recommendations for one or the other based on pelvis tilt.
 Instead of thinking about pelvis tilt consider how much you like to move around on your saddle.

-If you are a rider that likes to move around a lot, don't buy a waved saddle because you think you shouldn't move around.
+If you like to move around a lot, don't buy a waved saddle because you think you shouldn't move around.
 The waved saddle might keep you more locked in sometimes but it's likely you'll still move around.
 As you move around with a waved saddle your fit will change.
 Move forward onto the central peak and you've effectively raised your saddle height.

-Although a discussion about saddles applies somewhat to all bikes this is a discussion specific to gravel cycling.
-There are some considerations that are unique to gravel cycling.
-Of course, as always, gravel cycling is a broad range of different types of cycling.
+Although a discussion about saddles applies somewhat to all bikes this is a discussion specific to gravel cycling, so here are some considerations that are unique to that discipline.
+Of course, 'gravel cycling' covers a broad spectrum.
 Depending on how race vs adventure and all-road vs off-road your gravel cycling is, some features will be more, or less, important to you.